Vasectomy

 The experienced urologists and highly trained staff at Hattiesburg Clinic are experts in male reproductive health and offer the vasectomy procedure to patients in Mississippi.
 Our skilled surgeons use great care and precision when performing vasectomy procedures.
 Our physicians are certified by the American Urological Association and have performed over 20,000 vasectomies.

 We understand the sensitive nature and personal decisions that individuals are presented with when it comes to a vasectomy, and our caring team is here to guide you every step of the way.
-In addition to the traditional vasectomy procedure, Hattiesburg Clinic urologists are also skilled in the No-Scalpel Vasectomy (NSV) technique, as well as vasectomy reversal.
+In addition to the traditional vasectomy procedure, Hattiesburg Clinic urologists are also skilled in the No-Scalpel Vasectomy (NSV) technique.

 What is a vasectomy?